-- Controlling or directing the human and capital resources needed to develop and maintain the ASP and the TAM Plan, and - Ensuring that the agency's SMS is effectively implemented, and action is taken, as necessary, to address substandard performance in the agency's SMS.
+- Assisting with carrying out the Agency Safety Plan (ASP) - Controlling or directing the human and capital resources needed to uphold and maintain the ASP. - Ensuring that the agency's SMS is effectively implemented, and action is taken, as necessary, to address substandard performance in the agency's SMS.